rse/componentjs-chrome-plugin/README.md

 Installation
 ------------

-1. Download and install Google Chrome:<br/>
+1. Download and install Google Chrome: https://www.google.com/intl/en/chrome/browser/
-   https://www.google.com/intl/en/chrome/browser/

 2. Open the extension page by going to the URL "chrome://extensions"